-WILLARD WHITE was born in Jamaica, where he commenced his musical training at the Jamaican School of Music and then went on to the Juilliard School in New York.
-Since making his debut with the New York City Opera he has sung regularly at the Royal Opera, Covent Garden; the Metropolitan Opera, New York; English National Opera; the opera houses of San Francisco, Munich, Amsterdam, Berlin, Brussels, Geneva, Hamburg, Los Angeles, Madrid, and Paris; and at the Glyndebourne, Aix-en-Provence, and Salzburg Festivals.
-White’s huge repertoire includes bass-baritone roles in operas by John Adams, Bartók, Monteverdi, Handel, Henze, Mozart, Rossini, Verdi, Puccini, Wagner, Debussy, Shostakovich, Mussorgsky, Prokofiev, Messiaen, and Gershwin.
+Sir Willard White was born in Jamaica, where he commenced his musical training at the Jamaican School of Music and then went on to the Juilliard School in New York.
+Since his operatic debut with the New York City Opera in 1974, he has sung regularly at the Royal Opera, Covent Garden, the Metropolitan Opera, New York, English National Opera, San Francisco Opera, the opera houses of Munich, Amsterdam, Berlin, Brussels, Geneva, Hamburg, Los Angeles, Madrid, and Paris, and at the Glyndebourne, Aix-en-Provence, and Salzburg festivals.
+In 1989, White performed the role of Othello in Trevor Nunn’s production for the Royal Shakespeare Company, alongside Sir Ian McKellen as Iago and Imogen Stubbs as Desdemona.

-Willard White was awarded the CBE in 1995 and he was knighted in the Queen’s Birthday Honours in 2004.
+Sir Willard White was awarded the CBE in 1995 and was knighted in the Queen’s Birthday Honours in 2004.
 He is currently President of the Royal Northern College of Music, having succeeded the Duchess of Kent in this role.